geraltofrivia/fewshot-textclassification/README.md

                                   Epochs for both contrastive pretraining of
                                   SentTF.

+  -ni, --num-iters INTEGER        Number of text pairs to generate for
+                                  contrastive learning.
+Values above 20 can
+                                  get expensive to train.

   -tot, --test-on-test            If true, we report metrics on testset.
 If
                                   not, on a 20% split of train set.
 Off by default.

   -ft, --full-test                We truncate the testset of every dataset to
-                                  be upto 100 instances.
+                                  have 100 instances.
 If you know what you're doing, you can test on the full dataset.NOTE that if you're running this in case 3 you should probably be a premium member and not be paying per use.

   --help                          Show this message and exit.
 ```

 > **NOTE**: If you want to query LLMs hosted at huggingface (case 3), you have to